 Please be sure to read the Notes and FAQ sections below before requesting help in the comments if you encounter any problems with code generation (Especially for Micro QR Codes or backslash characters you may encounter on some codes!).

 This page is very popular and because of that, it gets an incredible amount of comment spam.
-Sometimes legitimate comments can get caught as spam and I can miss them, so if your comment does not appear for some time, you can contact me from the email address on my contact page.
+Sometimes legitimate comments can get caught as spam and I can miss them, so if your comment does not appear after some time, you can contact me from the email address on my contact page.

 READ THIS FIRST:

 I am getting many questions about scanning the codes created on this generator.
 Most of them are about some problem with the scanner not detecting the content of the code properly.
 This generator follows established standards strictly and most scanner apps except Qrafter and Qrafter Pro for iOS don’t follow those standards completely.
 So, if you somehow end up with an unexpected result after scanning a code, it is because that your scanner was developed lousily.
 If you are on iOS, use Qrafter or Qrafter Pro for guaranteed standards compatibility.
 For other platforms, please contact the developers of your scanner app to tell them to start following the standards that were established for a reason.

 QR Code is far more widespread than Data Matrix, Aztec Code or Micro QR Code.
 Actually Micro QR Code is rarely used and is only given here as a technology preview.
 If you want to create a campaign for your products using a 2D Code, make sure that you are using QR Codes, not the other types.